Cupcoo/NodeJsSocketIOGame/README.md

 >> node app.js

 Before you run this project , please make sure that npm and node enviroment have been installed.

+I complete my target that do some practice of socket.io and node.js,therefore I wont update thie project for a while。